 I'm not a journalism student, I'm not working in journalism and I don’t plan to work as a journalist in the future.
 Am I eligible to apply?

 No. While we understand that all of the skills we'll be teaching can be valuable in many fields, the Data Institute's mission is to help increase the number of journalists with data, design and programming skills.
 Therefore, only applicants who are studying to be journalists, working in journalism, or have demonstrated an interest in journalism will be considered.

 I am a journalism professor, am I eligible to apply?

 What will the hours be?
 Will I need to take off work?

-The Summer Data Institute will run all day on weekdays between June 1 and June 15.
+The Data Institute will run all day on weekdays between June 7 to June 21.
 There will also be assignments and project work that will likely occupy a good portion of evenings and weekends.
 We’re going to pack a lot of information into these two weeks, so applicants must be able to dedicate the entire time to the program.
 If this poses a financial burden that would make you unable to attend the workshop, ProPublica is providing a limited number of stipends, up to $1,000 each.
 Requests for stipends are part of the application.

-No, we are not offering remote participation in the Summer Data Institute.
+No, we are not offering remote participation in the Data Institute.